VanMSM/CREDIT-RISK-CLASSFICATION/README.md

 pip install numpy
 ```

-*  Imbalance Learn using Conda.
+*  Imbalanced Learn using Conda.
 Best practice, use an environment rather than install in the base env

 ```python
 conda activate dev